Speaking Style Conversion in the Waveform Domain Using Discrete Self-Supervised Units: Our Approach -

+We operate under the following setup: we perform \emph{any-to-many} SSC which means we take any recording and convert it to any of the training set speakers.
+Our training set contains only \emph{unpaired utterances} - e.g. no training utterance is said by more than one speaker.
+The learning process is completely \emph{textless} with no form of text supervision.

-Our approach is based on \textbf{DI}screte units for \textbf{S}peaking \textbf{S}tyle \textbf{C}onversion, denoted as \dissc.
-We suggest using a decomposed representation of the speech signal to synthesise speech in the target speaking style.
+Our approach uses \textbf{DI}screte units for \textbf{S}peaking \textbf{S}tyle \textbf{C}onversion, and is denoted \dissc.
+We decompose speech to few representations to synthesise speech in the target speaking style.
 We consider three components in the decomposition: phonetic-content, prosodic features (i.e., F0 and duration) and speaker identity, denoted by $\zc, (\zdur, \zf), \zspk$ respectively.
-We propose the following cascaded pipeline: (i) extract $\zc$ from the raw waveform using a SSL model; (ii) predict the prosodic features of the target speaker from $\zc$ and $\zspk$; (iii) synthesize the speech from the content, predicted prosody and target speaker identity.
-See Figure~\ref{fig:arch} for a visual description of the method.
+We propose a cascaded pipeline: (i) extract $\zc$ from the raw waveform using a SSL model; (ii) predict the prosodic features of the target speaker from $\zc$ and $\zspk$; (iii) synthesise the waveform speech from the content, predicted prosody and target speaker identity.
+See Figure~\ref{fig:arch} for a visual description of~\dissc.
+This modelling approach means moving from a continuous space to a discrete space, hence resulting in easier optimisation and better quality generations.